glibsonoran/Plush-for-ComfyUI/README.md

 You should be aware that in the API implementation Dall_e completely rewrites your prompt in an attempt to control misuse.
 The text of that rewritten prompt is what is produced by the Dall_e_prompt output in this node.
 This can create some odd results, and some prompts will generate a ComfyUI error as Dall_e reports that the prompt violates their policies.
 This can happen even with very benign subject matter.
 Right now I think the Dall_e engine built into the Edge browser gives better results than the API, but every once in a while this will produce a winner.

+My next project with this node will be to allow the user to select a batch size so you can screen multiple images per run to find the one you like.